 Input VAT represents the VAT imposed on the Group by its suppliers for the acquisition of goods and services as required by Philippine taxation laws and regulations.
 Deferred input VAT represents input VAT on the purchase of capital goods exceeding one million pesos.
 The related input VAT is recognized over five years or the useful life of the capital goods, whichever is shorter.
-The input VAT is recognized as an asset and will be used to offset against the Group's current output VAT liabilities and any excess will be claimed as tax credits.
+Effective January 1, 2022, input VAT on the purchase of capital goods shall be fully recognized outright.
+The input VAT is recognized as an asset and will be used to offset against the Group's current output VAT liabilities and any excess can be claimed as tax credits.
 Input VAT is stated at cost less allowance for impairment.